Casa Malpaís: Solar Calendar

 Outside this circular feature, is a Bear Claw petroglyph, which at vernal equinox sunset, fits into a shaft of light produced by a natural rock grouping. " Both the Hopi and Zuni have bear clans or bear societies who may have created this image for reasons unknown" (Zoll 2012 p.
 18).

 Discovery

 The first visit to Casa Malpaís by a professional anthropologist was in 1883, when Frank Cushing, an anthropologist living at Zuni Pueblo, New Mexico, visited a site at "El Valle Redondo on the Colorado Chiquito", and was impressed by what he termed "the fissure type pueblo" he found there.
 In his journal he sketched dry masonry bridging fissures, upon which the pueblo is constructed.

 Casa Malpais Visitor Center and Museum

-The Casa Malpais Visitor Center and Museum'is located on Main Street in Springerville, Arizona.
+The Casa Malpais Visitor Center and Museum, operated by the City of Springerville, is located on Main Street in Springerville, Arizona.
 The museum displays artifacts found at Casa Malpais and offers guided tours of the site that originate at the museum.